realmq/realmq-website/content/docs/knowledge-base/index.md

 ## Auth Token Resource

-A token is issued for one user and grants scope specific Rest- & Realtime API access rights.
+A token is issued for one user and grants scope specific Rest- & Real-time API access rights.

 **Example Token:**